ashawkey/nerf_template/readme.md

 # nerf-template

-A simple template for NeRF projects.
+A simple template for practicing NeRF projects.
-This is basically a clean and improved version of [torch-ngp]().
+This is basically a clean and enhanced version of [torch-ngp](https://github.com/ashawkey/torch-ngp) for static scene reconstruction.
+Notable changes that improves performance:
+* dataset: random sampling from all training images at each step.
+* dataset: adaptive number of rays during training based on number of points evaluated.
+* model: proposal network for sampling points (non --cuda_ray mode).
+* model: spatial contraction for unbounded scenes.

 # Install